giorgiop94/digital-garden/_notes/Ecosystem Services.md

+Ecosystems provide "services" such as food, water or timber, but also values that are less visible or not perceived at all.including supporting, regulating and cultural services.
+These were later categorised and systematised in the **Common International Classification of Ecosystem Services (CICES)**

 Services that the Earth's ecosystem provide to humans and to other forms of life.
 1. Provisioning goods and services
 	- Food, water, wood etc..
 2. Supporting Services